 Bad UI/UX Experience

-An elegant and simple user interface not only improves visual of mobile app, but also simplifies accessing features for users.
-And lets them easily find everything what they are looking for, effectively enhancing user experience.
+An elegant and simple user interface not only improves the visual of a mobile app, but also simplifies accessing features for users.
+And lets them easily find everything that they are looking for, effectively enhancing user experience.
 So, if your mobile app fails to deliver an amazing UI/UX experience to users, it will fail to impress them, resulting in uninstalls.

-Bugs usually slowdown performance of mobile applications that further gives a bad user-experience.
+Bugs usually slow down the performance of mobile applications that further gives a bad user experience.
 Sometimes, users think that the developers will come up with the solution, but when it doesn’t happen, the users mostly uninstall the apps.

 High Battery Consumption

-Those mobile apps that consume more battery often makes their failure inevitable, no matter how good it is in performance and feature wise, unless it is a high-graphics engaging game.
-Excessive battery consumption accounts for large percentage of app uninstalls today.
-Also, make sure during the usability tests that your apps don’t cause device-overheating issue.
+Those mobile apps that consume more battery often make their failure inevitable, no matter how good it is in performance and feature-wise unless it is a high-graphics engaging game.
+Excessive battery consumption accounts for a large percentage of app uninstalls today.
+Also, make sure during the usability tests that your apps don’t cause the device-overheating issue.

 Unable to Work in Offline Mode

 A large number of smartphone users seem to be more inclined towards those mobile apps that work offline (even without an internet connection).
-There are many social media apps, new portals, gaming apps and more that work offline.
-Consider making your app work in offline mode to make user love it more.
+There are many social media apps, news portals, gaming apps and more that work offline.
+Consider making your app work in offline mode to make users love it more.

 We would love to hear your comments relating to the post.
 Got some other thoughts?
 Drop us words through our contact page.